 Overall, the shoe is very comfortable.
 The cushioning is superior and lighter than other cushioning used in similar shoes.
 Reviewers have said these shoes remain very cushioned for longer than other shoes.
-The comfort the Xodus 4.0 GTX bring during extended runs is superior than its predecessors.
+The comfort the Xodus 4.0 GTX bring during extended runs is superior to its predecessors.
 However, as the shoes lack breathability, the Xodus 4.0 tend to have better reviews.

-The combination of the SSL EVA midsole and the PowerGrid heel insert make the shoe extremely comfortable from the bottom up.
+The combination of the SSL EVA midsole and the PowerGrid heel insert to make the shoe extremely comfortable from the bottom up.
 The protective soft landings are remarkable.
-The Pro-Lock system promises to bring a sock like feeling of the shoe.
+The Pro-Lock system promises to bring a sock-like feeling of the shoe.
 For some customers, it only creates unnecessary friction between the upper foot and the tongue.
 The ComforLite sock liner does contribute to the comfort of the shoe by keeping your foot locked in tightly into the shoe.

 The Saucony Xodus 4.0 GTX look very similar than its previous version.
 The only noticeable change in the shoe is the upper: it looks and feels heavier.
 With an aggressive lug pattern and a wide platform, these shoes look protective and powerful.
-The colors of the shoe really help these to to stand out from other trail running shoes.
+The colors of the shoe really help these to stand out from other trail running shoes.

 The External Bedrock Outsole plate that lays between the midsole and the outsole will protect your underfoot from any sharp objects you may find during your runs.
 As these are trail running shoes, Saucony made sure to put the best protection from the debris.
 The highly durable compound of the Vibram XS-Trek outsole is very resistant and will keep your underfoot safe.